This module, comprising of six lessons, or half a term’s work, will focus on mountains, volcanoes and earthquakes

 In the final lesson of the module, the focus turns to earthquakes; where they are located, why they happen, how they happen, and their aftermath on both the landscape and the people most affected.
 The San Andreas Fault, western USA, will be highlighted as a case study.
 Additional material will also be provided on the Japanese earthquake and tsunami of 2011.

 What all lessons in the module have in common is a desire to make geography exciting and stimulating by learning about real places.
-In addition the emphasis throughout is ensuring that, as teachers, we use the correct vocabulary when explaining processes geographically, reinforce locational and place knowledge and, likewise, expect our pupils to do the same.
+In addition the emphasis throughout is ensuring that, as teachers, we use the correct vocabulary when explaining processes geographically, reinforce locational and place knowledge and,

 This lesson starts with the iconic photograph of Tenzing Norgay at the summit of Mount Everest, taken by Sir Edmund Hillary on 29th May 1953, marking the first successful ascent of the mountain.
 As a starter activity, and with no contextualisation from the class teacher, pupils are asked to identify questions (and surmise answers): who, what, where, when, why, how.
 The development of geographical enquiry, asking questions of evidence and examining what it might tell us, will start pupils on the road to thinking ‘like geographers’.
 Then, through a series of maps and photographs, both modern and archive, pupils will then learn about the physical geography of the mountain- its landscape, topography and weather.
 They will come to understand that Mount Everest can be a hostile and dangerous environment.
 Finally, pupils will hear how these dangers were faced by Hillary and Tenzing in their successful ascent of the summit.